jonathanhogg/i-feel/README.md

 JavaScript syntax, fixes some bugs, removes some workarounds that are no longer necessary as browsers have moved on, and makes the code completely self-contained.
 - Click anywhere to bring up the `MoodWheel` radial menu.
-- If touch events are available, then the mood wheel will respond to these and will alter its display to better support a finger by pushing the mood names out of the way so that they can be clearly read and selected.
+If touch events are available, then the mood wheel will respond to these and will alter its display to better support a finger by pushing the mood names out of the way so that they can be clearly read and selected.
+Firefox *hates* the mood wheel - it may be their implementation of canvas text, I'm not sure.
 - Each spot is a `Particle`; a group of these particles is a `Firework`, the behaviour and look of which is controlled by a `FireworkTraits` object - these can be (and are) switched on-the-fly to cause a firework to transition